Volunteering in an emergency

 Become an emergency services volunteer

-Victoria’s emergency services organisations – such as the CFA, MFB, Police, Red Cross and SES – deploy highly trained and skilled staff and volunteers to respond to immediate emergencies.
+Victoria’s emergency services organisations – such as the Country Fire Authority (CFA), Fire Rescue Victoria, Victoria Police, Red Cross and State Emergency Service (SES) – deploy highly trained staff and volunteers to respond to immediate emergencies.
 Some services respond during an emergency to protect people and property, while others need trained volunteers to assist in relief centres.

 Donations and fundraising